 Introduction

 The central valley in California is one of the largest irrigated agricultural areas in the United States and produces approximately $17 billion in agricultural revenue per year.
-In 2000, total ground-water withdrawals from the central valley aquifer were the second largest in the United States, at 9,810 Mgald with about 91 percent of total withdrawals for irrigation (~ 8,910 million gallonsday) [1].
+In 2000, total ground-water withdrawals from the central valley aquifer were the second largest in the United States, at 9,810 Mgalday with about 91 percent of total withdrawals for irrigation at a rate of approximately 8.910 billion galday [1].
 Over time, this has resulted in significant lowering of the water table, land subsidence in some areas, and numerous other issues.
 Many groundwater pumps are located in remote locations and are thus powered by diesel motors which are inefficient and contribute to air quality issues.
-In this paper, I investigate the feasibility of powering groundwater extraction pumps with solar PV panels.
+In this paper, I investigate the feasibility of powering groundwater extraction pumps with solar photo-voltaic (PV) panels.

 Sources of Data and Methods